 It’s widely accepted that key screenings like mammograms can detect cancer early, when outcomes are better, and treatment is less invasive.
 But despite being the third most common cancer in the U.S., lung cancer screening isn’t nearly as common, said Dr. Garrett Sherwood, an oncologist at Novant Health Cancer Institute - Forsyth in Winston-Salem.

 “We need to make lung cancer screening as accepted and important as colonoscopies and mammograms,” said Sherwood, who specializes in treating lung cancer.

-In fact, only 3% to 14% of eligible patients undergo screening for lung cancer, studies estimate.
-As a result, Sherwood said most cases are diagnosed in advanced stages when it has already spread to other parts of the body.
+In fact, only 5.8% of eligible patients were screened for lung cancer in 2021, the American Lung Association reports.
+As a result, Sherwood said, most cases are diagnosed in advanced stages when it has already spread to other parts of the body.

 When and how to get screened for lung cancer

 In an effort to save more lives, the U.S. Preventive Services Task Force updated its lung cancer screening guidelines in 2021.
 The USPSTF now recommends that current smokers (or those who have smoked within the past 15 years), with a 20-pack per year smoking history, get screened annually from age 50 to 80.
 The last recommendation from 2013 suggested people with a 30-pack per year smoking history be screened annually from 55 to 74 years old.

 The new guidelines increase access to lung cancer screenings for lighter smokers and younger patients.
 This is especially important for women and African Americans, Sherwood said, as these groups can develop cancer at an earlier age and with a lower packs-per-year history.
 The highest incidence of lung cancer is in African Americans – with Black men experiencing the highest mortality, he added.